2026-05-10T00:00:00+02:00

 • Keynotes & talks from final year PhDs working in/with AI at TU Delft

 • Poster market: You are invited to contribute to this event with your own poster and/or abstract!
 See poster requirements below.
-Final deadline for participating with hand in: May 18th
+Final deadline for participating with hand in: May 21st.
+Deadline for participating without poster and/or abstract: May 26th

 The afternoon session will end in a casual manner with drinks, refreshments and an opportunity for networking.
 More details to be announced so keep an eye on this page for more updates on speakers and panellists!